christopher-henderson/pstream/README.md

 # PyStream
-A Python port of the more useful parts of Rust std::iter API
+A Python port of the more useful parts of Rust [std::iter](https://doc.rust-lang.org/std/iter/index.html#structs) API.